 The Gentlewarrior turns 60 and celebrates in style, with the opening of the Bollywood Bhanchha and Food Museum.

-The Kranji Countryside is named the best LOHAS (Lifestyle of Health and Sustainability) region in the world, prompting a new wave on interest in the Kranji farms and their various activities and offerings.
+The Kranji Countryside is named the best LOHAS (Lifestyle of Health and Sustainability) region in Asia, prompting a new wave on interest in the Kranji farms and their various activities and offerings.

 Bollywood Bhanchha and Food Museum flourish with the rest of the farm and sees groups from all walks of life coming to the countryside to enjoy a day out with nature.
 The kingdom expands and survives several floods undamaged while Orchard Road and Bukit Timah do not.